kalahasv/traveller-reader/README.md

 # How to use
  Download all files
- Create a folder named 'travelers'
+<br> Create a folder named 'travelers'
- Run 'main.py' in any terminal
+<br> Run 'main.py' in any terminal
- Input the file path of the traveler document - reccomended to put traveler documents into a seperate folder for ease of use Input answers to questions in the exact format given in the prompt Final result is an editable excel that can be modified to fit specific custom scenarios or later updates
+<br> Input the file path of the traveler document - reccomended to put traveler documents into a seperate folder for ease of use
+<br> Input answers to questions in the exact format given in the prompt
+<br> Final result is an editable excel that can be modified to fit specific custom scenarios or later updates